Everyone should prepare for the possibility of long-term care expenses later in life. But traditional long-term care insurance isn’t for everybody.

 You may need to consider one or more alternatives to long-term care insurance if you can’t afford the premiums or if you don’t qualify for coverage.
 Others look for LTC insurance alternatives because they don’t want to pay for pricey insurance they may never use.

-Below are some of the common financial alternatives of paying for long-term care without depending on a long-term care insurance policy.
+Below are some of the common financial alternatives to paying for long-term care without depending on a long-term care insurance policy.